Skip to main content

 View guide →

-Top Things to Do in Como
+Top Things to Do in Lake Como

 Discover the best activities and experiences.
 Book now with our trusted partners and enjoy hassle-free adventures.

-Your Guide to Como
+Your Guide to Lake Como

-About Como
+About Lake Como

 Travel Tips

-Money: Carry cash for small trattorias and market purchases.
+Money: Carry cash for small restaurants and shops—many don't accept cards for purchases under €20.
 ATMs charge €3-5 fees for foreign cards.
-Restaurant tips of 10% are appreciated but not mandatory.
-Many lake ferries and funiculars only accept cash payments.
+Tipping 10% is appreciated but not mandatory.
+Budget €80-120 daily for mid-range dining and activities.

 When to Visit